MonicaTanglu/en-len/docs/one/chapter_1.md

 　　Professor McGonagall sniffed angrily.

 　　"Oh yes, everyone's celebrating, all right," she said impatiently.
 "You'd think they'd be a bit more careful, but no -- even the Muggles have noticed something's going on.
 It was on their news."
 She <span class="text">jerked<label class="pop">jeck v.猛推；急拉；突然改变</label></span> her head back at the Dursleys' dark living-room window.
-"I heard it.
-Flocks of owls... shooting stars....
+"I heard it. <span class="text">Flocks<label class="pop">flock n.兽群，鸟群，一大群</label></span> of owls... shooting stars....
 Well, they're not completely stupid.
 They were bound to notice something.
 Shooting stars down in Kent -- I'll bet that was Dedalus Diggle.
 He never had much sense."

 　　"You can't blame them," said Dumbledore gently.
-"We've had precious little to celebrate for eleven years."
+"We've had <span class="text">precious<label class="pop">珍稀的，宝贵的</label></span> little to celebrate for eleven years."

-　　"I know that," said Professor McGonagall irritably.
+　　"I know that," said Professor McGonagall <span class="text">irritably<label class="pop">性急地，暴躁地，过敏地</label></span>.
 "But that's no reason to lose our heads.
-People are being downright careless, out on the streets in broad daylight, not even dressed in Muggle clothes, swapping rumors."
+People are being <span class="text">downright<label class="pop">adv.完全，adj.彻头彻尾的</label></span> careless, <span class="text">out on the streets<label class="pop">无家可归，没有工作</label></span> in broad daylight, not even dressed in Muggle clothes, swapping rumors."

 　　She threw a sharp, sideways glance at Dumbledore here, as though hoping he was going to tell her something, but he didn't, so she went on.
 "A fine thing it would be if, on the very day YouKnow-Who seems to have disappeared at last, the Muggles found out about us all.
 I suppose he really has gone, Dumbledore?"

 　　"It certainly seems so," said Dumbledore.
 "We have much to be thankful for.
-Would you care for a lemon drop?"
+Would you care for a <span class="text">sherbet<label class="pop">冰冻果子露</label></span> lemon?"

 　　"A what?"

-　　"A lemon drop.
+　　"A <span class="text">sherbet<label class="pop">冰冻果子露</label></span> lemon.
 They're a kind of Muggle sweet I'm rather fond of"

-　　"No, thank you," said Professor McGonagall coldly, as though she didn't think this was the moment for lemon drops.
+　　"No, thank you," said Professor McGonagall coldly, as though she didn't think this was the moment for <span class="text">sherbet<label class="pop">冰冻果子露</label></span> lemons.
 "As I say, even if You-Know-Who has gone -"

 　　"My dear Professor, surely a sensible person like yourself can call him by his name?
 All this 'You- Know-Who' nonsense -- for eleven years I have been trying to persuade people to call him by his proper name: Voldemort."
-Professor McGonagall flinched, but Dumbledore, who was unsticking two lemon drops, seemed not to notice.
+Professor McGonagall <span class="text">flinched<label class="pop">flinch v.畏缩，退缩</label></span>, but Dumbledore, who was unsticking two <span class="text">sherbet<label class="pop">冰冻果子露</label></span> lemons, seemed not to notice.
 "It all gets so confusing if we keep saying 'You-Know-Who.'
 I have never seen any reason to be frightened of saying Voldemort's name.

 　　"I know you haven 't, said Professor McGonagall, sounding half exasperated, half admiring.
 "But you're different.
 Everyone knows you're the only one You-Know- oh, all right, Voldemort, was frightened of."

-　　"You flatter me," said Dumbledore calmly.
+　　"You <span class="text">flatter<label class="pop">v.奉承，讨好，使感到高兴</label></span> me," said Dumbledore calmly.
 "Voldemort had powers I will never have."

 　　"Only because you're too -- well -- noble to use them."

 　　"It's lucky it's dark.
-I haven't blushed so much since Madam Pomfrey told me she liked my new earmuffs."
+I haven't blushed so much since Madam Pomfrey told me she liked my new <span class="text">earmuffs<label class="pop">护耳</label></span>."

 　　Professor McGonagall shot a sharp look at Dumbledore and said, "The owls are nothing next to the rumors that are flying around.
 You know what everyone's saying?
 About why he's disappeared?
 About what finally stopped him?"

-　　It seemed that Professor McGonagall had reached the point she was most anxious to discuss, the real reason she had been waiting on a cold, hard wall all day, for neither as a cat nor as a woman had she fixed Dumbledore with such a piercing stare as she did now.
-It was plain that whatever "everyone" was saying, she was not going to believe it until Dumbledore told her it was true.
-Dumbledore, however, was choosing another lemon drop and did not answer.
+　　It seemed that Professor McGonagall had reached the point she was most anxious to discuss, the real reason she had been waiting on a cold, hard wall all day, for neither as a cat nor as a woman had she fixed Dumbledore with such a <span class="text">piercing<label class="pop">v.刺穿，刺破，穿透</label></span> stare as she did now.
+It was<span class="text"> plain<label class="pop">清晰的，清楚的，简朴的，单纯的。平原</label></span> that whatever "everyone" was saying, she was not going to believe it until Dumbledore told her it was true.
+Dumbledore, however, was choosing another <span class="text">sherbet<label class="pop">冰冻果子露</label></span> lemon and did not answer.

 　　"What they're saying," she pressed on, "is that last night Voldemort turned up in Godric's Hollow.
 He went to find the Potters.
 The rumor is that Lily and James Potter are -- are -- that they're -- dead. "

 　　Dumbledore bowed his head.
-Professor McGonagall gasped.
+Professor McGonagall <span class="text">gasped<label class="pop">喘息，透不过气，气喘吁吁</label></span>.

 　　"Lily and James...
 I can't believe it...
 I didn't want to believe it...
 Oh, Albus..."

-　　Dumbledore reached out and patted her on the shoulder.
+　　Dumbledore reached out and <span class="text">patted<label class="pop">pat v.(喜爱的)拍打，n.拍打</label></span> her on the shoulder.
 "I know...
 I know..." he said heavily.

-　　Professor McGonagall's voice trembled as she went on.
+　　Professor McGonagall's voice <span class="text">trembled<label class="pop">v.颤抖，发抖。n.战栗</label></span> as she went on.
 "That's not all.
 They're saying he tried to kill the Potter's son, Harry.
 But -- he couldn't.
 He couldn't kill that little boy.
 No one knows why, or how, but they're saying that when he couldn't kill Harry Potter, Voldemort's power somehow broke -- and that's why he's gone.

 　　Dumbledore nodded glumly.

-　　"It's -- it's true?" faltered Professor McGonagall.
+　　"It's -- it's true?" <span class="text">faltered<label class="pop">falter 蹒跚，结巴，踌躇，衰退</label></span> Professor McGonagall.
 "After all he's done... all the people he's killed... he couldn't kill a little boy?
-It's just astounding... of all the things to stop him... but how in the name of heaven did Harry survive?"
+It's just <span class="text">astounding<label class="pop">令人震惊的，使大吃一惊。astound的现在分词</label></span>... of all the things to stop him... but how <span class="text">in the name of<label class="pop">为...的缘故，为了...</label></span> heaven did Harry survive?"

 　　"We can only guess," said Dumbledore.
 "We may never know."

-　　Professor McGonagall pulled out a lace handkerchief and dabbed at her eyes beneath her spectacles.
-Dumbledore gave a great sniff as he took a golden watch from his pocket and examined it.
+　　Professor McGonagall pulled out a lace <span class="text">handkerchief<label class="pop">手帕，纸巾</label></span> and <span class="text">dabbed<label class="pop">v.轻拍，轻涂。n.少量</label></span> at her eyes beneath her spectacles.
+Dumbledore gave a great <span class="text">sniff <label class="pop">嗅，闻，抽鼻子</label></span>as he took a golden watch from his pocket and examined it.
 It was a very odd watch.
 It had twelve hands but no numbers; instead, little planets were moving around the edge.
 It must have made sense to Dumbledore, though, because he put it back in his pocket and said, "Hagrid's late.
 I suppose it was he who told you I'd be here, by the way?"

 　　"Yes," said Professor McGonagall.
 "And I don't suppose you're going to tell me why you're here, of all places?"